ddubrava/angular-yandex-maps/documentation/FAQ.md

 }
 ```

-If you don't need any components and need only

 ## 4. I can't find a component for `XXX`

 The library can't wrap all API classes.
 If you can't find any component, use `ymaps` object and follow Yandex.Maps API.